alanng10/class-lang/Docue/Article/Tool/a.md

 Tool parts are used like regular get, set and call.

 To replace a part with combination of multiple parts, merge the multiple parts into a part, and use an instance of the part class.
+This is enough element to make any tool.